taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 The Space Barge fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.

 In collaboration with Iúna and her collaborators, Majhee's lab begins experimenting with splicing SynTh directly into other organic cell cultures.
-Thanks to a worldwide network of collaborators and open science activists, Majhee and colleagues are able to continuously publish their advances as open source and freely-accessible academic work.
+A growing worldwide network of citizen scientists and open science activists coalesce into an online DIY SynTh enthusiasts forum, called the Open SynTh Exchange.
+Through these networks of collaborators, Majhee and colleagues are able to continuously publish their advances as open source and freely-accessible academic work.

 ### 2060

 Majhee and colleagues begin experimenting with splicing SynTh into skin cells from several species, including mice and humans.
-They win a 6-year technology innovation grant from the UN to develop SynTh-hybrid skin, a self-cleaning and self-mending fabric that can grow with a human throughout one's whole life, to be used to make clothing for refugees and the poverty-stricken.
+They win a 10-year technology innovation grant from the UN to develop SynTh-hybrid skin, a self-cleaning and self-mending fabric that can grow with a human throughout one's whole life, to be used to make clothing for refugees and the poverty-stricken.

-### 2061
+### 2062

 Orbiter population reaches 8,000.